-But, when looking to find safer skin care and makeup, sometimes the research can be just as overwhelming as those unpronounceable names in ingredient lists.
+But, when learning how to find safer and cruelty-free skin care and makeup, sometimes the research can be just as overwhelming as those unpronounceable names in ingredient lists.

 How do you know where to start?

-One of the first thing you can do to find safer products is to look on the packaging.
+One of the first things you can do to find safer products is to look at the packaging.